Geology: Rock

 illustrates the relationships among them (see diagram).

 When a rock solidifies or crystallizes from melt (magma or lava), it is an igneous rock.
+The active flow of molten rock is closely studied in volcanology, and igneous petrology aims to determine the history of igneous rocks from their original molten source to their final crystallization.
-This rock can be weathered and eroded, then redeposited and lithified into a sedimentary rock.
-It can then be turned into a metamorphic rock by heat and pressure that change its mineral content, resulting in a characteristic fabric.
-All three types may melt again, and when this happens, new magma is formed, from which an igneous rock may once more solidify.

-Organic matter, such as coal, bitumen, oil and natural gas, is linked mainly to organic-rich sedimentary rocks.
+Rocks can be weathered and eroded, then redeposited and lithified into a sedimentary rock.
+Sedimentary rocks are mainly divided into four categories: sandstone, shale, carbonate, and evaporite.
+This group of classifications focuses partly on the size of sedimentary particles (sandstone and shale), and partly on mineralogy and formation processes (carbonation and evaporation).
+Igneous and sedimentary rocks can then be turned into metamorphic rocks by heat and pressure that change its mineral content, resulting in a characteristic fabric.
+All three types may melt again, and when this happens, new magma is formed, from which an igneous rock may once again solidify.
+Organic matter, such as coal, bitumen, oil, and natural gas, is linked mainly to organic-rich sedimentary rocks.

 To study all three types of rock, geologists evaluate the minerals of which they are composed and their other physical properties, such as texture and fabric.

 Unlithified material

-Geologists also study unlithified materials (referred to as superficial deposits) that lie above the bedrock.
+Geologists study unlithified materials (referred to as superficial deposits) that lie above the bedrock.
 This study is often known as Quaternary geology, after the Quaternary period of geologic history, which is the most recent period of geologic time.

-Magma

-Magma is the original unlithified source of all igneous rocks.
-The active flow of molten rock is closely studied in volcanology, and igneous petrology aims to determine the history of igneous rocks from their original molten source to their final crystallization.

 Whole-Earth structure

 Plate tectonics

 In the 1960s, it was discovered that the Earth's lithosphere, which includes the crust and rigid uppermost portion of the upper mantle, is separated into tectonic plates that move across the plastically deforming, solid, upper mantle, which is called the asthenosphere.
 This theory is supported by several types of observations, including seafloor spreading and the global distribution of mountain terrain and seismicity.

 There is an intimate coupling between the movement of the plates on the surface and the convection of the mantle (that is, the heat transfer caused by the slow movement of ductile mantle rock).
-Thus, oceanic plates and the adjoining mantle convection currents always move in the same direction – because the oceanic lithosphere is actually the rigid upper thermal boundary layer of the convecting mantle.
+Thus, oceanic parts of plates and the adjoining mantle convection currents always move in the same direction – because the oceanic lithosphere is actually the rigid upper thermal boundary layer of the convecting mantle.
 This coupling between rigid plates moving on the surface of the Earth and the convecting mantle is called plate tectonics.

 The development of plate tectonics has provided a physical basis for many observations of the solid Earth.
-Long linear regions of geological features are explained as plate boundaries.
+Long linear regions of geological features are explained as plate boundaries: